 The camera menu is described on the following pages of this review. [clip]

-By default a press of the multi-selector takes you straight into the Quick control screen.
-However, you can customize it to provide direct selection of AF point via C.Fn III-3 instead.
+By default, a press of the multi-selector takes you straight into the Quick control screen.
+However, you can customize it to provide a natural selection of AF points via C.Fn III-3 instead.

 |Quick Control Dial|

-With the power switch in the third position (one step past ON) the Quick Control Dial can be used to change exposure compensation (steps depend on C.Fn I-1).
+With the power switch in the third position (one step past ON), the Quick Control Dial can change exposure compensation (steps depend on C.Fn I-1).

 The playing mode